How Auto Discovery Works

 Connecting to Cache Nodes

-From the application's point of view, connecting to the cluster configuration endpoint is no different than connecting directly to an individual cache node.
+From the application's point of view, connecting to the cluster configuration endpoint is no different from connecting directly to an individual cache node.
 The following sequence diagram shows the process of connecting to cache nodes.

 Process of Connecting to Cache Nodes